 identify businesses to target jobs in the workforce area served; and

-record activities in the Business Tracking Tool.
+provide business name, contact information, and service provided to BRC for reporting into WorkInTexas.

-A-401-5: Regional and Field Vocational Rehabilitation Staff
+A-401-6: Regional and Field Vocational Rehabilitation Staff

-All VR staff has a role in cultivating relationships with businesses.
+All VR staff members have a role in cultivating relationships with businesses.

 Regional management and program specialists:

-coordinate with VR Managers to identify members of the regional OSC team;
+coordinate with VR Managers to identify members of the regional outreach service and coordination (OSC) teams;

-provide additional resources and support when requested by OSC teams for business development; and
+provide additional resources and support when requested by OSC teams for business development;

-help to replicate successful business relationships to encourage stronger business development among OSC teams.
+help to replicate successful business relationships to encourage stronger business development among OSC teams; and

+support the overall importance of engaged and active OSC teams.

 VR Managers:

 develop and monitor staff member responsibilities for outreach and services to businesses;

-ensure that staff provides or enters required information into the Business Tracking Tool; and
+ensure that staff provides the business name, contact information, and service to BRC for reporting into WorkInTexas; and

 report to regional management about collaborative efforts within VR and with other community partners for business development and field initiatives.

 Field staff:

-works with OSC teams to contact and cultivate relationships with federal contractors and business/community partnerships that support customer employment outcomes;
+works with OSC teams to contact and cultivate relationships with federal contractors, businesses, and community partnerships that support customer employment outcomes;

-provides OSC teams with the information that must be entered into the Business Tracking Tool;

 works with OSC teams on outreach events, business development activities, and Business Services deliverables to business customers;

 requests OSC teams' assistance, when necessary, to enhance business or community relationships; and